Sing a New Psalm:

 The fifth precept (“You shall help to provide for the needs of the Church”) means that the faithful are obliged to assist with the material needs of the Church, each according to his own ability.

-Gregory Polan, O.S.B., abbot primate of the worldwide Benedictine Confederation, was lead translator of The Abbey Psalms and Canticles, the English translation upon which our Turning to God’s Word two-part Bible study of the Psalms is based.
-Prepared by the monks at Conception Abbey and published by the United States Conference of Catholic Bishops (USCCB), The Abbey Psalms and Canticles is a 2020 revision of the monks’ 2010 translation of The Revised Grail Psalms.
-Abbot Polan is the author of The Psalms: Songs of Faith and Praise, a work that contains commentary and prayers as well as the Abbey’s complete translation of the Psalms.
-In addition, Abbot Polan wrote a gracious foreword to this Turning to God’s Word study, Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
-That foreword appears at the front of the sample first lesson.
+Gregory Polan, O.S.B., recent abbot primate of the worldwide Benedictine Confederation, was lead translator of The Abbey Psalms and Canticles, the English translation upon which our Turning to God’s Word two-part Bible study of the psalms is based.
+Prepared by the monks at Conception Abbey and published by the United States Conference of Catholic Bishops (USCCB), The Abbey Psalms and Canticles is a slight revision of the monks’ 2010 translation of The Revised Grail Psalms.
+Abbot Polan is the author of The Psalms: Songs of Faith and Praise, a work that contains commentary and prayers as well as the Abbey’s complete translation of the psalms.
+In addition, Abbot Polan wrote a gracious foreword to this Turning to God’s Word study; that foreword can be found at the beginning of Volumes I and II.

 ex libris—we recommend other books as well